Illinois Traffic Violation and DUI Lawyers

 The speed limit in a school zone is 20 miles per hour (see 625 ILCS 5/11-605).
 This is often a sharp decrease from the usual speed limit, making it easy for even the most cautious of drivers to unknowingly violate the law.

-Fines for Speeding in a School Zone
+Fines for Speeding in a School Zone in Illinois

-Speeding in a school zone is a petty offense.
+Speeding in a school zone in Illinois is a petty offense.
 This means it is punishable by a fine of up to $1,000.
 If it is the driver’s first violation, the minimum fine is $150.
 For a second or subsequent violation, the minimum is $300.

 However, the biggest problem is that you are not eligible for supervision when charged with a school zone speeding ticket.
 Supervision is a disposition that allows you to avoid a conviction on your record.
 Since this is not available, the likelihood of having a conviction on your record increases.
 Having a conviction means that points will be assessed on your license and your insurance rates can increase.
 Depending on your previous driving record, it is possible to have your license suspended if you are convicted of speeding in a school zone.